Portuguese Courses in Porto, Portugal

 Please click on the following tabs for more information on the Portuguese courses in Porto:

-All prices include Portuguese lessons as stated below, text book, assessment test, final test, diploma, use of library, and cultural activities offered at the center (additional fees may apply for activities taking place off-site).
+All prices include: school registration fees, Portuguese lessons as stated below, text book, assessment test, final test, diploma, use of library, and cultural activities offered at the center (additional fees may apply for activities taking place off-site).

 Standard Portuguese Course (Maximum of 6 students per class) — 20 Portuguese lessons per week.